 Laine Fullerton of A Girl in Progress sums up this phenomenon brilliantly: Productivity anxiety is “a feeling that you are never doing enough.
 No matter how many hours you work or how much you get done, you never truly feel satisfied with your achievements because there is always more to do.”

 The problem is not how much we’re doing but our feverish relationship with getting things done.
-Since work is good for us, we think more is better, and we don’t know when to stop.
+Since work is good for us, we think more is better and don’t know when to stop.

-So what do we do?
-We need to find the middle ground between the living and working, being and doing.
+It is imperative that we find the middle ground between living and working, being and doing.

 The conversation around work tends to be black-and-white—you either work to live or live to work.
 Yet complex topics like these are seldom straightforward.

-If you work to live, you may take care of your current needs while neglecting your longer-term desires.
+If you work to live, you may care for your current needs while neglecting your longer-term desires.
 And if you live to work, you may take care of your longer-term desires while neglecting your everyday needs.

-Today, I work on things that are interesting and for which I’m qualified.
-Work now feels less like work and more like an opportunity to realize my potential while helping people get what they want.
-Of course, there are times when I don’t want to work.
+Today, I work on things that are interesting and that I'm good at.
+Work now feels less like work and more like an opportunity to realize my potential while helping people along the way.
+Of course, there are times I don’t want to work.
 But I understand the work I do is intrinsically satisfying and enables good things in my life, including, if nothing else, appreciating and savoring non-working time.

-I also believe it’s natural for work and life to be out of balance sometimes because life is changing.
-For example, there are days when I work late into the evening to send my weekly newsletter.
+I also believe it’s natural for work and life to be out of balance sometimes because life is continually changing.
+There are days I work late into the evening in order to send my weekly newsletter on time.
 Or times when I work every day for weeks because I’m excited about a new project.

 One of my teachers, Gil Fronsdal, once commented that he sacrifices some mindfulness for essential projects like writing a book.
 Hearing this from a well-known meditation teacher was eye-opening.